rustls/rustls-ffi/README.md

 For this to work, your connection needs to buffer the initial data from the client, so these bytes can be replayed to the second connection you use.
-Do not write any data back to the client while your are in the initial connection.
+Do not write any data back to the client while you are in the initial connection.
 The client hellos are usually only a few hundred bytes.

 #### Verifying TLS certificates